 Associated Students Diversity Commissioner

-Blaire Ward is SDSU's Student Diversity Commission Representative of
+Blaire Ward was the former SDSU's Student Diversity Commission Representative of

 Associated Students for the 2014-15 year.
-She is a Junior majoring in
+She later moved on to being elected as Associated Students President.
+She is a senior majoring in

 Communication and minoring in Management.
 Blaire is a proud member of Pi